 Complete means that you will not find any other scientific sources on a specific topic.
 You can see this from the fact that well-known papers are repeatedly quoted in later studies.

-By the way, you can also notice it very quickly based on the source list of the article that is closest to your topic and most current (because such an article has listed all the important sources).
+By the way, you will also notice it very quickly based on the source list of the article that is closest to your topic and most current (because such an article will list all the important sources).

 How do I present the state of research in the text and at what point?